StevenRen5/portfolio-website/README.md

 - **Achievements**: Academic honors and recognitions
 - **Contact**: Get in touch form

+## Deployment
+This portfolio is hosted on **Vercel** to resolve the warnings and issues that were occurring with GitHub Pages.
+The deployment ensures optimal performance and reliability.

 ## Special Thanks
-Special thanks to [@BasirS](https://github.com/BasirS) for helping me fix the warnings and hosting this portfolio on Vercel!
-Your support made this project possible.
+Special thanks to [@BasirS](https://github.com/BasirS) for helping me fix the GitHub Pages warnings and setting up the Vercel deployment!
+Your support made this project possible and accessible to everyone.